Son of Zorn

-Son of Zorn is an American animated/live action sitcom created by Reed Agnew and Eli Jorné for Fox.
+Son of Zorn is an American sitcom that uses a hybrid of live action and animation.
+It was created by Reed Agnew and Eli Jorné for Fox.
 The series stars Cheryl Hines, Johnny Pemberton, Tim Meadows, Artemis Pebdani, and Jason Sudeikis as the voice of Zorn.
-Son of Zorn is a joint production by Agnew Jorné Productions, Lord Miller Productions, and 20th Television.
+Son of Zorn is a joint production by Agnew Jorné Productions, Lord Miller Productions, and 20th Century Fox Television.
+The series ran from September 11, 2016 to February 19, 2017.

 Premise

 The series takes place in an alternate world where traditional animated characters co-exist with real-world humans.
 Zorn is a barbarian warrior from the fictional island of Zephyria who moves to Orange County, California, to reconnect with his ex-wife and teenage son Alangulon, "Alan" for short.

 Within the show, Zorn and things native to Zephyria are animated, following the style of He-Man and the Masters of the Universe, while the rest of the world is live-action.
 The series' opening title cards are rendered in the style of fantasy cartoons of the 1980s such as He-Man and ThunderCats.